ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 * Architecture requirements:
 : Architectural (non-functional) requirements are captured as well, as operators identified performance needs, large scale support,  and network discovery.
-These are not requirements for the data model, but are requirements either to drive the API design itself (e.g., to better optimize performance) or for the controllers/orchestrators that provide the SIMAP API.
+These are not requirements for the data model, but are requirements either to drive the API design itself (e.g., to better optimize performance) or for the network controllers and orchestrators that expose a SIMAP API.
 Although, they may be common sense requirements not specific to SAIN API, we decided to list them here as well.